Post-mortem continues into Nora Quoirin’s death in Malaysia

 During the 10-day search the teenager’s parents, Meabh and Sebastien Quoirin, thanked those looking for her, as fundraising pages set up by Nora’s aunt and uncle collected more than £100,000 from well-wishers.

-A book of condolence was due to be opened on Wednesday in Belfast, where Mrs Quoirin is from.
+A book of condolence was opened on Wednesday at the city hall in Belfast, where Mrs Quoirin is from, with Lord Mayor of Belfast John Finucane the first to sign it.

+He said the teenager’s death is “heart-breaking”, and praised the “clear and positive” show of solidarity from the Belfast public.

+A special service was held at the south Belfast church where Nora was baptised on Tuesday.
+Her grandparents are parishioners.

 The head teacher at Nora’s school in Wandsworth, south-west London, paid tribute to her as “a delight to work with” and said her fellow pupils and others who knew her will be supported at such a difficult time.